 Sabri Boukadoum is now the Foreign Minister of the country, as part of a largely unrecognised government.

 Following the publication of the article titled “A series of abuses taints the image of Algeria’s diplomacy“, which reported on other cases of abuses committed by Algeria’s diplomatic staff abroad, our facebook page was viciously assaulted by a group of trolls, which included Noureddine Ayadi’s daughter, who proceeded to publish unsubstantiated claims about the victim, subject of the article, and our publication; going as far as falsely claiming that the victim owned a flat in London worth £2 million.
 Unfounded claims as we’ve been able to verify with bank statements, the wages paid to regular employees at Algeria’s missions are on par with the wages paid by your local McDonald’s.

-The suspect who studies at HEC Montreal – a school where fees go as high as £35,000 per year – also proceeded to share personal information on the victim and members of his family, likely obtained from the Consul of Algeria in London, namely Kenza Benali, who felt like ruining his good name.
+The suspect who studies at HEC Montreal – a school where fees go as high as £35,000 per year – also proceeded to share personal information on the victim and members of his family.

 From what we have gathered from the legal counsel of the victim, a police complaint for invasion of privacy, endangerment and defamation is being considered to be lodged with “Sûreté du Québec” in relation to the actions of the suspect.

 Following the intervention of the regime figure’s daughter, the Algiers Herald was added to the list of medias that are regularly targeted by regime paid trolls, known as ‘Doubab El Electroni’, these attack the work of the independent media outlets reporting on the ongoing revolution by leaving hostile comments on social networks, in our case comments that for example allege that the Algiers Herald is run by the now infamous “foreign hand“, “the CIA” or… the good old “Mossad“.